LouisMazel/maz-ui/apps/docs/src/guide/tailwind.md

 </style>
 ```

-This is a one-time setup per SFC that uses `@apply`.
-Maz-ui itself ships with `@reference` embedded in every component.
+One line per SFC.
+Maz-ui components already ship this internally.

-## Contract stability
+## Contract & stability

-The paths listed on this page are the **public API** of the Tailwind bridge.
-They're versioned with the library:
+The subpaths listed above are the **public API** of the Tailwind bridge.
+They are versioned with the library:

 - `maz-ui/tailwindcss/theme.css`
 - `maz-ui/tailwindcss/theme-colors.css`